 Bite the bullet: cancel as soon as you know you’ll have to.

 In 2008, one of the world’s most prestigious trail ultramarathons, the Western States Endurance Run, had to be cancelled due to forest fires.
-The organisers of the WSER sent this detailed letter to participants explaining why they had to come to that decision as soon as the decision was taken.
+The organisers of the WSER sent this detailed letter to participants explaining why they had to come to that decision as soon as the decision was taken (same here with the cancellation of another iconic mountain race, the 2019 Hardrock 100).

 It should be needless to point out how frustrating it should be for your participants to be kept in the dark or made to scramble for answers in a race you had to cancel.
 Nothing will hurt your chances of a reputation recovery after an event cancellation more than silence and evasions.